greg-raven/Department-21/_posts/2009-07-16-summer-classes-for-men-at-the-learning-center.md

 Is It Possible To Urinate Using The Technique Of Lifting The Seat and Avoiding The Floor, Walls and Nearby Bathtub? — Group Practice.

-Meets 4 weeks, Saturday 10:00 PM for 2 hours.
+Meets 4 weeks, Saturday 10:00 p.m. for 2 hours.

 **Class 4**

 Fundamental Differences Between The Laundry Hamper and The Floor — Pictures and Explanatory Graphics.

-Meets Saturdays at 2:00 PM for 3 weeks.
+Meets Saturdays at 2:00 p.m. for 3 weeks.

 **Class 5**